 Average Android developer salary by level in Canada:

 Average Android developer salary by level in the UK:

 Average Android developer salary by level in India:

 - Junior Level Android Developer: $4,141 per year

 - Mid Level Android Developer: $10,672 per year

 If you are a beginning Android developer, you have plenty of things to learn before you will be hired for a middle or senior position.
 It all depends on you.
 Even if you are a middle or senior Android developer, there are always new things to learn and skills to improve.
 When you work in tech, learning is a lifelong commitment!

-Nataliia Kharchenko is a Technical Writer at Cleveroad.
-It is web and mobile app development company in Ukraine.
-We are focused on helping startups, small, and medium businesses create competitive and winning software.
-I enjoy bringing a digital world closer to people and writing about technology, mobile apps, innovations, and progressive management models.
+Natalia Kharchenko is a Technical Writer at Cleveroad, a web and mobile app development company in Ukraine.
+They are focused on helping startups, small, and medium businesses create competitive and winning software.
+She enjoys bringing a digital world closer to people and writing about technology, mobile apps, innovations, and progressive management models.